jju/librarianaut/netspeed-2018.md

 Even in the slightly less material realm of "help with technology" we are constantly making choices about the kinds of help we provide.
 These choices are shaped by a number of things, including the skills of library workers, what we have the funds and staffing to provide, but also by more explicitly political concerns like protecting the library from litigation, and satisfying the world-defiling corporations that fund us.
 But they are also driven by "librarianly values" whatever they are.
 So what are librarianly values?[^10] Do we have the ability to live out those values?

 [^10]: From [the ALA website](http://www.ala.org/aboutala/): In pursuing our mission, the Association’s core value statements define our deepest aspirations and how we approach our work together.
-They are:
-* Extending and expanding library services in America and around the world
-* All types of libraries - academic, public, school and special
-* All librarians, library staff, trustees and other individuals and groups working to improve library services
+They are Extending and expanding library services in America and around the world - All types of libraries - academic, public, school and special - All librarians, library staff, trustees and other individuals and groups working to improve library services - Member service - An open, inclusive, and collaborative environment - Ethics,[^11] professionalism and integrity - Excellence and innovation - Intellectual freedom - Social responsibility and the public good
-* Member service
-* An open, inclusive, and collaborative environment
-* Ethics,[^11] professionalism and integrity
-* Excellence and innovation
-* Intellectual freedom
-* Social responsibility and the public good

 [^11]: A word buried in the middle of the core values, after extending and expanding services.
 That fucking growth mindset as if that is all that matters, that stewardship of the services isn't important.
 It's so vague and meaningless or part of capitalism.